enemy100/automated-linkedin-posts/README.md

 # Automated LinkedIn Posts with n8n and Notion

 Minimal, production‑ready example to post on LinkedIn using n8n (scheduled) and Notion as content DB.
-GitHub Actions is used only to extract content into Notion.
+GitHub Actions is used only to extract content into Notion, using Groq to rewrite/condense the article text before saving.

 ## Quick start (visual)